smd9788/typescript-presentation/README.md

 ## Why use TypeScript?

-  Main goal of Typescript is to give web developers a toolkit to spend more time creating new code, and less time analyzing,       understanding, and error testing existing code.
+Main goal of Typescript is to give developers a toolkit that allows us to spend more time writing new code, and less time analyzing,      understanding, and error testing existing code.

-  - Scalability:
+### Benefits:
-  - #### Error handling:
+  - #### Scalability: TypeScript was designed with large applications and large dev teams in mind and can be used on the front end and    on the back end.
-    - Typescript provides a lot of ways to add validations to your JavaScript code, which will throw meaningful error messages without having to code out error handling messages that are known to cause performance issues.
+  - #### Static Typing: Be explicit
-  -
+  - #### Error handling: TypeScript provides a lot of ways to add validations to your JavaScript code.
+It will throw meaningful default error messages so you don't have to code out error handling messages that are known to cause performance issues.

 ## References
 - https://www.typescriptlang.org/